adi518/react-ryo-cli/static/media/README.a9430495.md

 }
 ```

-Conditional destructuring is quite useful in this case.
+Babel `Lodash` plugin is used to optimize a production build, which makes it irrelevant for testing.
+Therefore, it can be excluded safely when testing.
+Tip: conditional destructuring is quite useful in this case.
 Read more about it [here](https://www.sanity.io/blog/how-to-conditionally-build-an-object-in-es6).

 ## Preview